Introduction to the Nest Thermostat E

 Nest has an app that you can install on many phones, which is a nice feature.
 This makes your thermostat easier to control from anywhere in the world, and monitor the temperature inside of the house.

 Another nice feature is that the thermostat will interface with the Echo Dot.
 You just add the skill and link it to your account.
-With the Amazon Echo, you can then say things like “Alexa, set the termpature to 77 degrees”.
+With the Amazon Echo, you can then say things like “Alexa, set the temperature to 77 degrees”.
 A few seconds later, you will see the temperature setting on your thermostat change.
-If you wish to control your fan, however, you will need to integrate IFTTT, which has an applet that will trigger your fan.
+I used to use IFTTT to control the fan, however, if you are using a Google account, this is no longer an option that I’m aware of.
+Google is discontinuing the “Works With Nest” program.

-The Nest Thermostat E is the first automated thermostat I’ve tried, and I’m very happy with it.
+The Nest Thermostat E is the first automated thermostat I’ve tried, and was very happy with it.
+At least until Google made changes to what Nest will interface with.
 Be sure to verify any information you read here with the Nest manual.
 This document is simply for the purpose of explaining my own experience with the Nest Thermostat E!
 Visit http://nest.com for more information!

 If you are interested in building some of your own home automation products, check out this page!